Western Living Magazine

 Industrial design should be product designs that have the capability of being mass-produced.
 Maker design submissions should include products that are either hand-made, or products that cannot fit into other categories like fashion or furniture—examples may include pottery or textiles.
 If you’re not sure what category your work belongs in, feel free to ask!

 We will announce our shortlist in July.
-The winners will be celebrated in our September issue, and at our annual Designers of the Year party.
+The winners will be celebrated in our September issue, and at our annual Designers of the Year party (which may be digital in 2022 should Covid restrictions still be in place).

 This form does NOT SAVE.
 We recommend jotting down your biography and project rationales in a separate document beforehand and pasting your answers into the form in case of any technical difficulties.